The Merit Test consists of three tests. These are:

 A matter will be assessed as having merit if all three of these tests are met.

-As a matter progresses, the merit of the case may change.
-Consequently, merit is kept under review.
-If a matter no longer has merit, funding may cease or may be confined to a particular purpose, such as negotiating a resolution.
+If a matter is assessed as no longer having merit, funding may cease or be confined to a particular purpose, such as negotiating a resolution.

-Legal aid funding will only be granted for a matter that has a reasonable prospect of success unless
+Legal aid will only be granted for a matter that has a reasonable prospect of success.

 A 50% chance of success does not satisfy the reasonable prospect of success test.

-To satisfy this test the matter must, if successful, produce a real benefit to the aided person, such that the ordinarily wise and sensible self-funding litigant would risk his or her own funds for such a matter.
+A matter will only be considered to have merit if its success would produce a real benefit to the funded person, such that the ordinarily wise and sensible self-funding litigant would use his or her own funds for such a matter.

-it is not fair that the public should pay for the matter, such as where a parent wants to take a child on an overseas trip, and seeks court orders for a passport;
+it is not appropriate that the public should pay for the matter, such as where a parent wants to take a child on an overseas trip, and seeks court orders for a passport,

-there is little or no evidence to support the matter, and aid is sought to make wide-ranging enquiries just in case evidence should come to light;
+there is little or no evidence to support the matter, and funding is sought to make wide ranging enquiries in an attempt to uncover evidence,

-the applicant's purpose is merely to delay, harass or frustrate the other party, or avoid proper obligations; or
+the applicant's purpose is to delay, harass or frustrate the other party or avoid proper obligations,

-the applicant's purpose is to vindicate his or her reputation, or contradict another party's evidence, where this will make no practical difference to the outcome of the case.
+the applicant's purpose is to vindicate his or her reputation, or contradict another party's evidence, where this will make no practical difference to the outcome of the matter.